- Bar Admissions

 - Memberships and Affiliations

 Donald G. Tye is a founding partner and co-chair of the Domestic Relations Practice Group at Prince Lobel Tye LLP in Boston (a multi-practice firm which handles matters of local, regional, national, and international reach).
-He has forty years of experience as a trial attorney, guardian ad litem, master, mediator, conciliator, attorney for children (including the Massachusetts ARC program), and arbitrator.
+He has forty years of experience as a trial attorney, a guardian ad litem, a master, a mediator, a conciliator, an attorney for children (including the Massachusetts ARC program), and an arbitrator.
 He has prepared and argued numerous cases to the Massachusetts Appeals Court and the Supreme Judicial Court.

 Mr. Tye is a fellow of the American Academy of Matrimonial Lawyers (AAML).
 He was national co-chair of national AAML’s legislation committee; during 2009 and 2010 he served on its Special Concerns for Children Committee, which was responsible for updating and revising the AAML’s Standards for Attorneys for Children in Custody or Visitation proceedings.; In 2014 he was appointed to AAML’s Impact of Special Needs Children Committee; and in 2013, 2015, and 2017 he was appointed to be a member of its Continuing Legal Education Committee.
 He was president of the AAML Massachusetts chapter from 2005 through 2007 and received the Massachusetts chapter’s “President’s Award” in 1998 and 2004.
 He was named a member of the International Academy of Family Lawyers in 2020.
 Since 1999, he has been a member of the family law curriculum advisory committee of Massachusetts Continuing Legal Education and was co-chair from 2006 through 2008.
 He is a member of the Family Law Section of the American, Massachusetts, and Boston Bar Associations and was appointed to the MBA Family Law Section council, on which he has served since 2010.
 He is an editor emeritus on the board of editors of Massachusetts Lawyers Weekly.